Hermann-SW/RSA_numbers_factored/performance/README.md

 ### Summary

 Combined view, with cross CPU runtime factors between Python with gmpy2, C++ with libgmpxx and JavaScript with BigInt (the best option for non low-level NodeJS code).
 With latest stable node v18.16.0, BigInt runtime got much better.
-But it is still 53%/155% worse than C++ with libgmpxx on Arm/Inntel, while Python with gmpy2 is much closer:
+But it is still 53%/155% worse than C++ with libgmpxx on Arm/Intel, while Python with gmpy2 is much closer to libgmpxx:
 ![2467-digit.python_nodejs_cpp.graphviz.combined.jpg](2467-digit.python_nodejs_cpp.graphviz.combined.jpg)

 ## calcpi.js